 The majority of graduate assistantships at the University of Iowa are in the bargaining unit of the graduate student union.
 Offices that have recently employed students include (but are not limited to): Belin-Blank Center for Gifted Education, Orientation Services, Division of Student Life, Pomerantz Career Center, Admissions, Student Health, Honors Program, Student Disabilities Services.
 You may also check the Handshake website for student employment at the University of Iowa (search term = graduate).

 Each year, the Iowa Testing Programs award a limited number of fellowships to students with outstanding academic credentials in the College of Education.
 Students of color with strong credentials may be eligible for Graduate College Graduate Opportunity Fellowships.

 We are particularly interested in encouraging applications from those traditionally underrepresented in the field.
 The Division of Diversity, Equity and Inclusion offers programs and activities to support historically marginalized, first-generation students and students from low socioeconomic backgrounds to thrive and succeed at the University of Iowa.

 Admissions and Application

 Application deadline is March 3, 2023 (priority).
 April 3, 2023 (final).

 - A bachelor’s degree from a Regionally Accredited American College or University, or an equivalent degree from another country as determined by the Office of Admissions

 - Undergraduate grade-point average (GPA) of 3.00 or better on a four-point scale

-- The GRE requirement has been suspended for the 2021-2022 admissions cycle.
+- NOTE: The GRE requirement has been suspended for the 2023-2024 admissions cycle.
+The GRE requirement will be reinstated starting in the 2024-2025 admissions cycle.
 Graduate Record Exam (GRE) General test – verbal and quantitative

 - English Proficiency Requirements (international applicants)